Partially disabled and disabled employees

 Your company can apply for a pay subsidy for the salary costs of a partially disabled or disabled employee.
 The purpose of the pay subsidy is to make it easier for jobseekers to find work if they have a disability or illness that affects their ability to carry out work tasks.
 Pay subsidy is granted and its duration and the amount are assessed on a case-by-case bases.

-You company can also apply for financial support for making adjustments to working conditions if new tools, furniture or alterations are required because of the employee’s disability or illness.
+You company can also apply for subsidy for arranging working conditions if new tools, furniture or alterations are required because of the employee’s disability or illness.
 If your employee needs the help of another employee, the support for making adjustments to working conditions may also cover some of the costs resulting from that.

-Your company may also apply for financial support for job coaching.
+Your company may also get help from a job coach.
 The job coach knows the personal skills and strengths of the partially disabled or disabled employee.
 The job coach may help your company to tailor the work tasks, assess the working conditions and familiarise your work community with the new colleague.

 In addition, the employee can apply to healthcare services or Kela for the aids or tools needed for working.
-Your employee may be able to use transport solutions granted by the municipality on the basis on the Act on Disability Services and Assistance for travelling to and from work.
+Your employee may be able to use transport solutions granted by their own municipality on the basis on the Act on Disability Services and Assistance for travelling to and from work.
+Read more on services for people with disabilities